EICMA 2019 has been and gone, and with all manufacturers releasing something new and exciting here is a rundown of what we know!

 Also, the Husqvarna hooligan supermoto machinery range gets its yearly update, but as I’m too short to touch the floor on those, I’ll skip them.

 Last year Indian knocked it out of the park with the flat track styled FTR 1200.
 The barnstormer did well, so much so Indian has released a new version named the FTR Rally.
-Utilising last years FTR, but with a changed riding position, and wire-spoke wheels, with Pirelli Scorpion knobbly tyres.
+Utilising last year’s FTR, but with a changed riding position, and wire-spoke wheels, with Pirelli Scorpion knobbly tires.
 Looking more street scrambler than a flat tracker.
 With 123hp on tap, from the thumping V-Twin, housed in a Trellis frame, with USD forks and Brembo brakes it does not lack in the equipment department either.
 Also included is a USB fast-charge port, ProTaper 50mm raised bars and LED indicators and headlight.
-Indian also have a range of accessories to customise the FTR to how you like it.
+Indian also has a range of accessories to customise the FTR to how you like it.

 If you have read from the start, you will already have learned that Kawasaki has teamed up with Bimota for the new Tesi, but Team Green, have been busy with their own new bikes too.
 With a total of six new bikes here is a quick run down.

 The ZH2 was leaked a few weeks before the show, so this came as no surprise to us, but the first physical appearance at EICMA answered lots of questions.

 As expected we get the full LED lights, an updated trellis chassis, Brembo front brakes, and of course that insane supercharged engine.
 Also, we get the usual electronic aids, with rider modes, launch control, TCS, and intelligent advanced cornering ABS.
 The supercharged engine which also features in the H2 SX SE giving us 200hp.

 I can’t wait to ride the new ZH2, reading the tech sheets it promises to be fantastic just from the innovative technology used by Team Green.